Ak79p/birds_personality_pca/README.md

 3. Hover over data points in the plots to view corresponding bird personalities.

 ## Data Source
-The data for this project is stored in Data/pca_df.csv, which includes the following columns:
+The original data for this project is stored in Notebook folder while the pre-processed data is stored in Data/pca_df.csv, which includes the following columns:

 - PC1, PC2, PC3: Principal components from PCA analysis.
 - Personality: Different personality types of birds.